ScottPlot/ScottPlot.NET/content/cookbook/5.0/ScottPlotQuickstart.CustomizingPlottables.md

 ---
 Title: Customizing Plottables - ScottPlot 5.0 Cookbook
-Description: Most methods which add items to plots return the item the was added.
+Description: Most methods which add items to plots return the item that was added.
 Save the object that is returned and set its properties to customize it.
 URL: /cookbook/5.0/ScottPlotQuickstart/CustomizingPlottables/
 BreadcrumbNames: ["ScottPlot 5.0 Cookbook", "Quickstart", "Customizing Plottables"]
 BreadcrumbUrls: ["/cookbook/5.0/", "/cookbook/5.0/ScottPlotQuickstart", "/cookbook/5.0/ScottPlotQuickstart/CustomizingPlottables"]